After SVB failure, Fed seeks broad changes to bank rules

 Secret process

 The document represents one of the most detailed looks to date at how the Fed supervised an individual bank, a process that is often shrouded in secrecy and confidentiality.
-The Fed’s Board “has determined that releasing this information is in the best interest of the public,” the report said.
+The Fed’s board “has determined that releasing this information is in the best interest of the public,” the report said.

 Barr said the Fed would reevaluate how it supervises and regulates a bank’s management of interest-rate liquidity risks, and said it should consider applying standardized liquidity rules to a broader set of firms.
 He also said the Fed should require a broader set of firms to take into account unrealized gains or losses on available-for-sale securities, “so that a firm’s capital requirements are better aligned with its financial positions and risk.”